genevaers/Community/tsc/meetings/2024/@Next_GenevaERS-TSC_MeetingMinutes.md

 Quick check in on roadmap and architectural design doc.
 * Roadmap still in Randall's queue
 * Team decided that design documentation should capture the future state design.
 No value in capturing current state since the future state changes will be released.
 Ian plans on using Javadoc for workbench and runcontrol design docs.

-## R&D
-Neil is working on a presentation of 3GL java mainframe integration.

-* Runcontrol integration
-* Java integration

 ## Misc